knuckleswtf/scribe-docs/laravel/20-migrating-v4.md

 ## Plugin API
-If you've written custom strategies, the core API remains the same, but the class interface has changed a bit.
+If you've written custom strategies, the class interface has changed a tiny bit.

 - The `$routeRules` parameter of `__invoke()` is now optional.
 This means you should replace `array $routeRules` with `array $routeRules = []`